Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

         After finish editing, reload nginx and its agent.
 It works after this adjustment.

-18. After confirming all the backend fucntionality works, I start adding the running apps to the Docker.
-Start installing and installing requirements in the Docker.
+18. After confirming all the backend functionality works, I moved the services to Docker.
+I made Dockerfile and the requiremens.txt file for the software to be downloaded.
+All information can be found on
-19.

 ---

 ### What's Left
 - [ ] Running both backend & frontend in Docker
 - [ ] Adding Nginx reverse proxy for Docker
-- [ ] (Optional) Building a small frontend
 - [ ] (Optional) Scaling / Load Balancer
 - [ ] Final documentation + diagram
 - [ ] NAT gateway